-Get a taster of the Great Lakes at Ontario’s most scenic spot – easily explored by boat or kayak.
+Get a taster of the Great Lakes at Ontario’s most scenic spot, the Georgian Bay Islands – easily explored by boat or kayak.

 Of all the old fishing towns along the Nova Scotian coast, Lunenburg is the prettiest.

-Take a boat trip on Newfoundland’s most jaw-dropping lake, hemmed in by 600m walls of rock.
+Take a boat trip on Newfoundland’s most jaw-dropping lake in Gros Morne National Park, hemmed in by 600m walls of rock.

-The majestic centrepiece of Vancouver Island is beguiling mix of islets, rainforests and mountains.
+The Pacific Rim National Park, the majestic centrepiece of Vancouver Island is beguiling mix of islets, rainforests and mountains.

 This magical west-coast archipelago of 200 islets boasts a vibrant Aboriginal culture, unique fauna and deep, mossy forests.

 15 - Newfoundland Folk Music

 St John’s is an enclave of live music excellence, especially noted for the quality of its folk artists, Celtic bands and fiddlers.

 This impressive homage to Canada’s military history competes with the National Gallery as cultural centrepiece of Ottawa, the nation’s agreeable capital.